shaobo-bio/Captchas_Task/README.md

 First, captchas images were converted to binary images based on their intensity.
 Second, each image region corresponding to the character is cropped and stored in a dictionary.
 For unseen captchas image, it will also be processed similarly: converting to a binary image, cropped out each character region.
 Then each cropped out region will be referenced to the dictionary to identify their corresponding character.

-Here provides an example code that utilizes the scripts:
+Here provides an example code that runs the scripts:

 from captcha import Captcha